 - Workers’ compensation – Provides benefits to someone who was injured at work, while on the job.

 While the two types of insurance appear to be very different, their application may sometimes overlap.
-For instance, if you were injured at work but your worker’s compensation claim was denied, your next step would be to file for short term disability.
+In New York, for instance, if you were injured at work but your worker’s compensation claim was denied, your next step would be to file for short term disability.
 Sometimes, though, this can backfire.
-If worker’s compensation denies your claim and says you should be filing for short term disability, but short-term disability says you should be filing for workers’ compensation, it could leave you in a very uncomfortable limbo.
+If New York State’s Workers’ Compensation Board denies your claim and says you should be filing for short term disability, but short-term disability says you should be filing for workers’ compensation, it could leave you in a very uncomfortable limbo.
 Usually you have to hire an attorney to get the situation sorted out.

 Understanding the difference between these two insurance types and knowing how you could be affected will help you regardless of which type you file for.
 While neither will cover your entire salary, the payments can be a help when you are unable to work.